spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 :::warning

 Only self-hosted Palette or VerteX instances support using the System Private Gateway.
-Use the default [PCG deployment](#private-cloud-gateway) option if you have NAT gateways or network firewalls between Palette and MAAS.
+Use the default [PCG deployment](#private-cloud-gateway) option if you have NAT gateways or network firewalls between Palette and your compute environment.

 :::